 Click the Upload button to upload your video.
 While uploading, you

-can provide more information.
-In the description of the video,
+can provide more info.
+In the description,

 the production team name if you have one (ours is Bradric

 Once the upload is complete, YouTube will provide you with the web